 USER'S REVIEW of ScanScience

-Raw Scans, untagged with any color space can go directly to Photoshop to be tagged with a non-clipping,
+Raw Scans, untagged with any color space can go directly to Photoshop to be tagged with a non-clipping, non

-RAW should allow you to select a color space, but not always: you may find that a clipping color space like Adobe RGB or worse,
+allow you to select a color space, but not always: you may find that a clipping color space like Adobe RGB or worse,

 sRGB were tagged to the image file, shortchanging the palette of modern printers like Canon's IPG 5000, and 6300,

 and Epson 4800.

 could print the reds, greens and blues that are printable today.
 These vintage color spaces suited vintage printers,

 not todays modern printers and inks: After all your printer is limited to the colors in the selected color space.
 Color is

 a very critical issue for gallery prints and Art Photographers: You have opted for below is a must read.

-SCANSCIENCE FLUID-SCANNING TOOLS ENABLE THE PUREST EXPRESSION OF THE MEDIUM.
+SCANSCIENCE FLUID-SCANNING TOOLS ENABLE THE PUREST EXPRESSION OF THE MEDIUM

 |COLOR: FILM VS THE DIGITAL CAMERA - Excerpts from the forthcoming eBook Total Scanning 2